grossen/eduantech.docpad/src/documents/archives/2013-06-16_the-switch-to-docpad.html.md

 ---
 I did it!
 I re-designed my website! w00t!
 Oh that was one hell of a challenge.
 It's the first time I don't have a theme do all the CSS and JS for me.

 So why did I re-design?
-Well first, I needed a look different than the default WordPress theme.
+Well first, I needed a look different than the default WordPress theme, and WordPress themes are so damn complicated for me.
 So that's one reason.
 Second, I don't like WordPress.
 It's good for blogs and all, but I don't like it, too bloated and slow and (IMO) badly coded.

 So the solution?
 In the end it was [DocPad](http://docpad.org), which in my opinion is currently the best way for developers/coders/programmers to make their websites.